Overview

 Conclusion

 Running and walking can both aid in fat loss.
 Running burns more calories faster, but walking is easier on your joints and easier to stick with long term.
 The best choice is the one you’ll do consistently.
 Fat loss isn’t about doing more — it’s about doing what works for you.
-Walk, run, or mix both — just stay active and stay consistent.
+Whether you're trying to start running after an injury, getting into a walking routine, or mixing both — just stay active and stay consistent.
 That’s what truly matters.